paleobot/pbot-static/HowTo/Collection.md

 **Notes on collection methods** – Provide as much additional information as possible.
 Examples: only dicot leaves were identified; specimens were collected from a spoil pile; the quarry was discovered by Doe and excavated by Smith and Brown; the USNM museum collection was made in 1940 and the AMNH museum collection in 1941.

-## EXTENDED INSTRUCTIONS FOR ENTERING LATITUDE & LONGITUDE:
+## EXTENDED INSTRUCTIONS FOR ENTERING LATITUDE & LONGITUDE
 Decimal degree digits – What digits mean in latitude and longitude decimal degrees using WGS84.
 The decimal degree explanations below were adapted from StackExchange on 08-15-2023.
 Please note the phrase “up to” in these explanations refers to variations in decimal degree distances around the globe.
 The explanations here refer to the maximum distance represented by a decimal degree digit.
 To correct for variation and obtain high precision in decimal degree distance, see latitude and longitude at the end of this document.
 * The **tens digit** gives a position up to about 1,000 kilometers.
 It gives us useful information about what continent or ocean we are on.
 * The **units digit** (one decimal degree) gives a position up to 111 kilometers (60 nautical miles, about 69 miles).
 It can tell us roughly what large state or country we are in.